IY Centers/Institutes Guidelines & Policies

 Integral Yoga® Centers range in size from the director teaching one class a week in his or her home or local recreation center to a rented Integral Yoga® Center location with multiple classes per day taught by a group of Integral Yoga teachers.
 Some Integral Yoga® Centers also have open meditation, kirtans, satsangs, Raja Yoga classes, etc. Integral Yoga Centers are usually, but not necessarily, for-profit centers.

 Integral Yoga® Institutes differ from Integral Yoga® Centers primarily in scope of operation.
-They hold more classes and activities on a regular basis; they often have residents who wish to study, practice, and live the teachings in the supportive environment of an Integral Yoga Institute; and they are required to have a standard IYI altar.
+Institutes hold more classes and activities on a regular basis; they often have residents who wish to study, practice, and live the teachings in the supportive environment of an Integral Yoga Institute; and they are required to have a standard IYI altar.
 Integral Yoga Institutes are usually, but not necessarily, non-profit centers linked in their charter to Satchidananda Ashram–Yogaville.

 Functions of an Integral Yoga® Center